lupyuen/pinephone-nuttx-usb/README.md

 https://github.com/lupyuen/pinephone-nuttx-usb/blob/2e1f9ab090b14f88afb8c3a36ec40a0dbbb23d49/a64_ehci.c#L190-L202

-And this fixes the Assertion Failure.
+Which fixes the Assertion Failure.

 _What about other structs?_